(First published on Urban Times on 12th Aug 2012)

-Take movies, for example: a theater ticket costs the same for all movies, be they shitty or witty; be they badly-written and poorly-acted or well-written and superbly performed.
+Take films, for example: a theater ticket costs the same for all films, be they shitty or witty; be they badly-written and poorly-acted or well-written and superbly performed.
 Ditto for rental DVDs.
 Yet, lo and behold, mass preference doesn’t opt for the gourmet feature.
 It prefers the junk, the nuggets, the happy meal, despite price parity.
 In fact, when one takes the whole industry into account over a period of time, the standardized model wins over the original and informed pieces of work, period.

 Bat Out Of Hell

 In the meantime, we have movies like Project X. Strange, misunderstood and hard to pin down, they tell a part of the tale in a way only they know how: realistically and by example.
-They emulate the world they are depicting, keeping their eye on World 2.0 long enough to bat it out of the park with a clean shot.
+They emulate the world they depict, keeping their eye on World 2.0 long enough to bat it out of the park with a clean shot.